‘Vanderpump Rules’ Stassi Schroeder Shares Heartfelt Message For Kristen Doute

 “Thank you for being the Tina Fey to my Amy [Poehler].
 Happiest birthday [Kristen Doute].
 I love you,” she added.

-Stassi Schroeder and Kristen Doute started off Vanderpump Rules Season 1 as best friends but after it was revealed that Doute had slept with Schroeder’s former boyfriend, Jax Taylor, they quickly began feuding and during one particular scene from the show, Schroeder was seen slapping Doute in the face.
+Stassi Schroeder and Kristen Doute started off Vanderpump Rules Season 1 as best friends but after it was revealed that Doute had slept with Schroeder’s former boyfriend, Jax Taylor, they quickly began feuding, and during one particular scene from the show, Schroeder was seen slapping Doute in the face.

 After their fight, Stassi Schroeder cut ties with Kristen Doute, Jax Taylor and other members of the cast as she chose to quit her job at SUR Restaurant and relocate to New York City, where she began living with Patrick Meagher.
 At the time, fans and followers of the show believed that Schroeder was done with Vanderpump Rules, but after spending several months in the Big Apple, she returned to Los Angeles with Meagher in tow — just in time to film the third season of Vanderpump Rules.